Ys VIII: Lacrimosa of Dana

 The parents' guide to what's in this game.

-Parents need to know that Ys VIII: Lacrimosa of Dana is a role-playing game (RPG) available for PlayStation 4, PlayStation Vita, and Windows.
-While the game is the latest in the Ys series, it's a standalone title that doesn't require knowledge of earlier events.
-While fighting is constant in the game, there's very little in the way of blood, with most actions and damage represented instead by splashy visual effects.
-The dialogue does occasionally make use of some light profanity, and some of the female characters are presented in a suggestive manner, with occasional mild flirting between some characters.
+Parents need to know that Ys VIII: Lacrimosa of Dana is a role-playing game (RPG) available for PlayStation 4, PlayStation Vita, Nintendo Switch, and Windows.
+While this is the latest in the Ys series, it's a standalone title that doesn't require knowledge of earlier events.
+While fighting's constant in gameplay, there's very little blood shown, with most actions and damage represented by numbers instead by splashy visual effects.
+The dialogue occasionally makes use of some light swearing, and some female characters are presented in a suggestive manner, with occasional mild flirting between some characters.
+Downloadable content (DLC) is available for the game for real money, although the Nintendo Switch version includes 18 previously released DLC packs.

 YS VIII: LACRIMOSA OF DANA continues the tales of the restless hero Adol Christin.
 What starts as a relaxing cruise across the ocean veers off on a new course for adventure when the cruise ship Adol is on gets attacked by a giant sea monster.
 Adol and his fellow passengers find themselves stranded on the cursed Isle of Seiren.
 After building a makeshift village for shelter and exploring the area, the castaways soon discover that they're not alone on the island.
 Strange creatures also inhabit the land, and they're not exactly rolling out the welcome mat for the newcomers.
 Meanwhile, Adol begins to dream of a mysterious blue-haired girl in need of his help.
 Adol decides to answer this call to adventure, recruiting help from his newfound friends, as he sets out to rescue the girl from his dreams and find a way to escape the cursed island, unlocking its secrets along the way.